WanbingZeng/OMINEX/README.md

 ## Introduction

-OMINEX is an interactive platform designed for the integration and exploration of multi-omics data.
-It provides tools and visualizations to help researchers and students analyze and interpret complex biological data, making multi-omics analysis accessible and intuitive.
+OMINEX is a project designed for new learners to learn how to integrate and analyse multi-omics datasets.
+The project will provide a step-by-step tutorial for learners to navigate. **Python** is the main programming language used in this project.
+With the JupyterNotebook, users can practice to improve their programming skills and understand how to integrate and analyse multi-omics datasets for cancer subtyping and biomarker identification.

 ## Features